-The Danish Anpartsselskab is a private limited company broadly equivalent to the German GmbH of the French Sàrl.
-The name of your company can not be deceptively similar to a company already trading in Denmark, it does not have to be in Danish but it must end with the affix ApS.
+The Danish Anpartsselskab is a private limited company broadly equivalent to the German GmbH or the French Sàrl.
+The name of your company can not be deceptively similar to a company already trading in Denmark.
+It does not have to be in Danish but it must end with the affix ApS.

 After you have submitted the proposed name of your ApS to us, approval can be obtained within several hours.
 You can carry out a free name check now using our Company Name Check service.
 We then register your limited liability company with the Danish Commerce and Companies Agency (DCA) who will issue a Central Business Number (CVR) identification number.

 The DCCA will forward your CVR number to The Central Customs and Tax Administration (CCTA), you will have to register with the CCTA for VAT and Corporate income tax.

 You will then draft a formation agreement containing the Articles of Incorporation detailing the name and address of the company, objects of the company, share capital, members of the board of directors, and the notice period of the first general meeting of shareholders.
 Your Danish Aps Company can start trading after the application has been filed with DCA.

 Incorporating your new company will typically take two weeks.

 Formacompany has over 20 years’ experience forming companies in Denmark and across the world, and our staff will be available to offer advice and support through the entire incorporation process, from initially selecting a suitable company name through to finally commencing taxable activities.

 What you need to set up a Limited Company/ ApS in Denmark